parmitage/primer-proto/README.md

 Primer
 ======
-Primer is a simple programming language which I wrote for my own amusement.
-While it's nothing more than my hobby language, a couple of people have found it worth playing with either to learn functional programming or to study a simple language implementation.

-Primer is dynamically typed, immutable, uses strict evaluation and has higher order functions and closures.
-It's open source software and distributed under the MIT license.
-Primer builds on Linux, Mac and Windows.
+Primer is my hobby programming language.
+In bullet points it is:

+- dynamically typed
+- immutable
+- strict evaluation
+- higher order functions and closures
+- batch interpreter, REPL and compiler
+- builds on Linux, Mac and Windows
+- MIT licensed

 If you have any questions about Primer then please feel free to [email](mailto:philip.armitage@gmail.com) me.

 Download and install
 --------------------
-The latest version of Primer can always be found on [GitHub](http://github.com/parmitage/primer).
-I will also aim to make binaries available for Linux, MacOS and Windows whenever I think a version is stable enough to play with.
-The latest of these will be available from the download tab on the above page.
+The latest version of Primer can be pulled from [GitHub](http://github.com/parmitage/primer).

-Inside the tarball you'll find the following folders:
+Inside the tarball you'll find the following:

+- src/       - the OCaml source code for Primer
+- lib/       - the Primer standard library
-src/       - the OCaml source code for Primer emacs/     - an Emacs major mode for Primer examples/  - some example Primer programs
+- emacs/     - an Emacs major mode for Primer
+- examples/  - some example Primer programs
+- tests/     - some test scripts
-README.md  - this file
+- README.md  - this file
-LICENSE    - the MIT license
+- LICENSE    - the MIT license

-To install a binary release of Primer, unpack the tarball into a directory on your system and set the environment variable `PRIMER_LIBRARY_PATH` to point to this directory.
-If you're using bash then this should do it:
+To install: unpack the tarball, build using make and set the environment variable `PRIMER_LIBRARY_PATH` to point to the `lib` directory.

-    export PRIMER_LIBRARY_PATH=/path/to/primer/

-On a Windows system, environment variables are set through the control panel.

 Hello, World!
 -------------
-As with most modern languages, Hello World is just a literal string so isn't very interesting to show.
-The usual equivalent in a functional language is `fac` or `fib` which often rubs people up the wrong way so I'll instead follow the Haskell guys lead and use Quicksort as my Hello World:
+The canonical first program is just a literal string in Primer.
+Rather than resorting to the usual `fac` or `fib`, I'll instead follow Haskell's lead and use Quicksort:

     val sort = fun xs ->
        let lt = fun a -> a < head(xs)